 For personalised advice, the adviser should:

-For AFAs, these points will assist with compliance with the Code requirements, including those relating to suitability and limitations on the service (Code standards 8 and 10).
+For AFAs, these points will assist with compliance with the Code requirements, including the standard for limitations on the service (Code standard 8).

 If recommending replacement of an insurance policy, the comparison should include: